Signatures of electromagnetic and sound radiation produced by gravitational waves in core-collapse supernovae: Counterpart production power in CCSN e

+which is then the power generated in a region equal to one wavelength.
 The power developed in any region greater than $\Delta r $, outside the inner core, will depend on the number of gravitational wave cycles in that region.
 The average number of cycles of the gravitational wave outside the inner core is, $\delta = \Delta t f = \frac{{c\Delta t}}{\lambda }$, where $\Delta t$ is the duration of the gravitational wave.
 The total electromagnetic power produced is then found by going to the limit and integrating over the production distance,

 Assuming the production starts at a radius near the core $r_0 = r_1 $ and ends well outside the core $r_2 \gg r_0 $, or letting $r_2 \to \infty $, the total electromagnetic power is approximately